Bachelor of Medicine, Bachelor of Surgery: Ukraine

 The MBBS course starts with the basic pre and para-clinical subjects such as biochemistry, physiology, anatomy, microbiology, pathology, forensic medicine including toxicology and pharmacology.
 The students simultaneously obtain hands-on training in the wards and out-patient departments, where they interact with real patients for six years.
 The curriculum aims to inculcate standard protocols of history taking, examination, differential diagnosis and complete patient Management.
 The student is taught to determine what investigations will be useful for a patient and what are the best treatment options.
 The curriculum also contains a thorough practical knowledge and practice of performing standard clinical procedures.
 The course also contains a 12-month-long internship, in which an intern is rotated across various specialties.
 Besides standard clinical care, one also gets a thorough experience of ward management, staff management, and thorough counselling skills.

 The degree awarded is "Bachelor of Medicine and Bachelor of Surgery".
 The minimum requirements for the MBBS course are 50% marks in physics, chemistry, biology and English in a student's secondary school examinations and student need to pass National Eligibility cum Entrance Test examination for the admission in Ukraine Universities.

-Uganda

-The nine universities in Uganda that have medical schools that teach undergraduate courses, namely; Makerere University, Mbarara University, Gulu University, Kampala International University, Busitema University, Kabale University, Habib Medical School, St. Augustine International University, and Uganda Christian University all award the MBChB degree, after five years of study.